resonatecoop/stream/README.md

 ## API

-If you want to build on the API for personal use, check out the [Migrate to new APIs project](https://github.com/resonatecoop/stream/projects/5#card-59829409) and consider checking the [backlog in our community forum](https://community.resonate.is/c/platform/52).
+If you want to build on the API for personal use, take a look through the work done in the [Migrate to new APIs project](https://github.com/resonatecoop/stream/projects/5#card-59829409) and consider checking the [backlog in our community forum](https://community.resonate.is/c/platform/52).

 ## Installation